mashumafi/godot-local-backup/README.md

 ## Suggestions

-These are just some ways you should backup your game.
+These are just some ways you should backup your game using this plugin.

 ### Hard Drive